 Director of Comparative Arts, Interlochen Arts Academy

-Instructor of Theatre Arts, Interlochen Arts Academy
+Instructor of History and Comparative Arts, Interlochen Arts Academy